Our Story

 Fostering health and healing with food and compassion.

-Food For Thought is a nonprofit organization dedicated to meeting the nutrition needs of people living with serious medical conditions at risk of food insecurity.
+Food For Thought is a nonprofit organization dedicated to meeting the nutrition needs of people living with serious medical conditions and at risk of malnutrition and nutrition insecurity.

 What We Offer